 This is can be used if you think what someone has said is wrong, or offensive.
 The chair will then decide what action, if any, should be taken.
 They cannot interrupt a speaker.

 Use this if: you can't hear, you're too hot, you're too cold, or you need the toilet!

 Policy statements are very short (less than a minute) and should outline your country's stance on the issues for debate in your committee.
 You could also wish the delegates in your committee a successful conference.
-They are a great way to talk for the first time, and to get noticed by your chair and fellow delegates.
+They are a great way to talk for the first time, and to get noticed by your Chair and fellow delegates.

 Further to the provided briefing pointers, you will need to do your own research on your topics.
 The key to success at every conference is to have a good knowledge of the issue generally and for your country.
-It is useful to know about other countries' policy too, so that you know who your allies are.
+It is useful to know about other countries' policies too, so that you know who your allies are.

-You write a resolution in order to solve one of the topics of debate in your committee, it is composed of a preamble and operative clauses.
+You write a resolution in order to solve one of the topics of debate in your committee; it is composed of a preamble and operative clauses.
 Resolutions are usually written by delegates before reaching the conference.